victimofleisure/MidiToLily/README.md

 # Development

 MidiToLily is written in C++ using MFC.
 It compiles cleanly in Visual Studio 2012 and 2019.
-MidiToLily does what I need it to do, but undoubtably it could be improved.
+MidiToLily does what I need it to do, but undoubtedly it could be improved.

 # Links